armbian/build/README.md

     # method
     SOURCE_COMPILE="no"							# force source compilation: yes / no
-    KERNEL_CONFIGURE="no"						# do you want to change my default configuration KERNEL_CLEAN="no"							# run MAKE clean before kernel compilation USEALLCORES="no"							# Use all CPU cores for compiling
+    KERNEL_CONFIGURE="no"						# want to change my default configuration KERNEL_CLEAN="no"							# run MAKE clean before kernel compilation USEALLCORES="no"							# Use all CPU cores for compiling